lucacarniato/capstone-project/README.md

 Second, some features are missing an appropriate description and have a large percentage of missing values.
 These features were dropped.

 Third, features containing administrative information or collision details available only after a collision occurred were eliminated.
-Post-collision features were deemed not relavant for predicting feature collisions.
+Post-collision data were deemed not relavant for predicting feature collisions, because not available before the collision occours.

-Fourth, the INCDATE feature was eliminated as contains the collision date as the INCDTTM feature.
+Fourth, the INCDATE feature was eliminated because the date of the collisin is already contained in the INCDTTM feature.

-Fifth, the location feature was eliminated because it contains an information similar to the X and Y GPS coordinates.
+Fifth, the location feature was eliminated because contains an information similar to the X and Y GPS coordinates.

 ![Tab2](figures/Fig2.jpg)